vstconsulting/polemarch/doc/gui.rst

 In this case Polemarch templates save our time and nerves.
 Polemarch template is an object, that saves all options that user used during task execution.

-For example, let's create task template (template that uses playbooks).
+For example, let's create template which executes ansible playbook.
 To do it click the :guilabel:`Execution templates` button on project page.
 As you can see, there are no templates in the project's template list now.